mavisyupyup1/google-book-search-mern/README.md

 # Google Book Search

 ## Description
-Google book search is an application to search books via google books api and save/remove books from their account.
+Google book search is a single page application (SPA) to search books via google books api and save/remove books from their account.
 This MERN application is powered by REACT.js, MongoDB, Graphql, Express.js and Node.js.

 ## Built with
 * Node.js